The Research Working Group (RWG)

 From time to time, the CLF website will also profile Canadian researchers and their work by featuring a different individual each time.
 Our first featured researcher is Dr. Miles Johnston, who recently retired but devoted forty years to the field of lymphatic circulation.
 You can read a tribute to Miles Johnston by Dr. John Semple that was published in Pathways Spring 2015.

 Conference Planning – the RWG plays an important role in the planning of the national lymphedema conferences.
-The most recent conference occurred in Calgary in 2015 with a record number of 31 abstracts accepted for presentation.
+They played an integral role in the 2015 conference in Calgary, and are currently involved in planning the 2017 National Lymphedema Conference.
 Members of the RWG sit on the Conference Scientific Committee, which is responsible for the abstract submission process.
 This includes establishing the rating criteria, disseminating the submissions to the scientific committee for review, consolidating the submissions and leading the selection of winners for the conference poster competition.
-The CLF encourages experienced and new presenters to submit their case studies, research work and clinical experiences in order to share their knowledge with other health professionals across Canada.
-The next conference is planned for 2017, details on abstract submission TBA.
+Although abstract submission has closed for the 2017 conference, the CLF will encourage experienced and new presenters to submit their case studies, research work and clinical experiences when submission opens again for our next conference.

 Establishing a Research Agenda – using the Delphi technique, a sub-committee aimed to reach a consensus on lymphedema research topics.
 This committee drafted an initial list of priority research questions, based on the national, lymphedema stakeholders meeting held in 2009 (published in Current Oncology).
 The sub-committee consists of: